SuperCh-SE-NCSU/Project2_badsmell/README.md

 ('mean:', 90169.373134328358)
 ('std_dev:', 255257.2690866554)
 ...
-20. Issue interval time is normal this time
+20. Issue duration time is normal this time
-21. Issue interval time is normal this time
+21. Issue duration time is normal this time
-22. Issue interval time is normal this time
+22. Issue duration time is normal this time
-23. Issue interval time is normal this time
+23. Issue duration time is normal this time
-24. Issue interval time is normal this time
+24. Issue duration time is normal this time
-25. Badsmell: Too long time interval between this issue and the last.
+25. Badsmell: Too long time duration between this issue and the last.
-26. Badsmell: Too long time interval between this issue and the last.
+26. Badsmell: Too long time duration between this issue and the last.
-27. Issue interval time is normal this time
+27. Issue duration time is normal this time
-28. Issue interval time is normal this time
+28. Issue duration time is normal this time
-29. Issue interval time is normal this time
+29. Issue duration time is normal this time
-30. Issue interval time is normal this time
+30. Issue duration time is normal this time
 ...
-63. Issue interval time is normal this time
+63. Issue duration time is normal this time
-64. Issue interval time is normal this time
+64. Issue duration time is normal this time
-65. Issue interval time is normal this time
+65. Issue duration time is normal this time
-66. Badsmell: Too long time interval between this issue and the last.
+66. Badsmell: Too long time duration between this issue and the last.
 ...
 ```
 Project 3